virtualscienceforum/virtualscienceforum/README.md

 If you have been invited to speak at a virtual conference, the [Speaker Guide](speakerguide.md) is for you.

 ## Contributing and providing feedback
 Further contributions to this set of documents are welcome.
-Please send us suggestions.
+Please send us suggestions via info@virtualscienceforum.org.